 One important note: if you are denied entry into the country, the worst thing you can do is to attempt entry at a different border crossing on the same day, thinking you have a fresh chance with a new customs agent.
 Denied admissions are updated in a centralized database and are accessible immediately at every port of entry.
 This could jeopardize your ability to enter the country for the rest of your life.

 Obtaining a Copy of Your File Information

 Both the U.S. and Canada have a way for you to obtain a copy of some of the information that the government has collected about you.
 You may not be able to see your ATS rating.
-To get what you can from your United States files see our page on the Freedom of Information Act.
+To get what you can from your United States files, see our page on the Freedom of Information Act.
 To ask Canada for your files, see our page on the Privacy Act.
-Given that the two countries are swapping information, it is possible that parts of your files from both countries could in the records you receive.
-However, getting this information is not as easy as it sounds so expect it to take some time and energy.
+Given that the two countries are swapping information, it is possible that parts of your files from both countries could be in the records you receive.
+However, getting this information is not as easy as it sounds, so expect it to take some time and energy.

-If you fell you have been wrongly placed on some type of watch list, or experience security screening problems, the Department of Homeland Security has established a Traveler Redress Inquiry Program which allows you a channel to challenge what is in your file.
+If you feel you have been wrongly placed on some type of watch list, or experience security screening problems, the Department of Homeland Security has established a Traveler Redress Inquiry Program which allows you a channel to challenge what is in your file.
 However, we have not heard that going down this road has made much difference.